 - A contingency-based attorney is representing you.

 Unlike other personal loans, car accident loans do not require credit checks or collateral.
-If you meet all the above requirements, it is very likely that you will qualify for the car accident loan.
+You will likely qualify for a car accident loan if you meet all the above requirements.

 Will You Have to Pay Taxes on Your Car Accident Lawsuit Loan?